What Cough Drops Are Safe While Breastfeeding? | Clear, Careful Choices

 Honey and Natural Ingredients

 Honey is often added for flavor and soothing properties.
-It’s safe for adults but should never be given directly to infants under 12 months due to botulism risk.
-However, when consumed by nursing mothers in small amounts (such as in cough drops), honey poses no known risk through breast milk.
+It’s safe for adults, including breastfeeding mothers, but should never be given directly to infants under 12 months due to botulism risk.
+When a nursing mother eats honey in food, tea, or lozenges, it does not create the same direct infant botulism risk through breast milk.

 Sugar Substitutes (e.g., Sorbitol)